 The head of the Japanese permanent mission to the United Nations, Foreign Minister Mr. Kiichi?

-The head of the Japanese permanent mission to the United Nations, Foreign Minister Mr. Kiichi Miyazawa on tuesday (23 September) urged the General Assembly to consider orderly moves towards the peaceful reunification of Korea.
+Background: The head of the Japanese permanent mission to the United Nations, Foreign Minister Mr. Kiichi Miyazawa on tuesday (23 September) urged the General Assembly to consider orderly moves towards the peaceful reunification of Korea.

 Mr. Miyazawa's appeal came as part of a wider plea for all states to comply with last May's Treaty on the non-proliferation of nuclear weapons, and for those states already possessing nuclear arms to exert more effort towards nuclear disarmament.